TERREMEMBER/znbase/docs/content/latest/migrate/_index.md

         <div class="title">Migrate from PostgreSQL</div>
       </div>
       <div class="body">
-        Migrate your PostgreSQL data and applications to YugabyteDB.
+        Migrate your PostgreSQL data and applications to ZNbaseDB.
       </div>
     </a>
   </div>